abrookins/andrewbrookins.com/_posts/2011-11-29-slow-scrolling-in-vim-and-macvim-on-os-x-increase-key-repeat-settings.md

 categories:
   - Technology
 ---
 Vim, Neovim, and MacVim can all exhibit slow scrolling in macOS.
-In some cases, the problem is OS-specific: key repeat settings can slow down scrolling with the `j` and `j` keys.
+In some cases, the problem is OS-specific: key repeat settings can slow down scrolling with the `j` and `k` keys.
 Other times, the problem is really about Vim's ability to render long lines with syntax highlighting.

 Fear not!
 There are solutions to both problems.